bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 This section is going to give a brief overview of MCMC and the Metropolis-Hastings algorithm.
 For a more detailed treatment, see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__.
-I'm only going to review some of the main relevant ideas in this section.

-Markov Chain Monte Carlo (MCMC) algorithms are a class of technique that use Markov chains to sample from a target probability distribution ("Monte Carlo").
+Markov Chain Monte Carlo (MCMC) algorithms are a class of techniques that use Markov chains to sample from a target probability distribution ("Monte Carlo").
 The main idea is that you construct a Markov Chain such that the steady state distribution of the Markov Chain approximates your target distribution.